 While every part of your vehicle’s engine is important, spark plugs are often underestimated.
 They are critical components that can significantly impact performance and efficiency.
 Critical functions, such as power output, fuel economy and even engine temperature are affected by the condition of your plugs, so knowing how to replace spark plugs is essential to any DIY car owner.
+Here’s an overview of how to replace spark plugs for most vehicles.

 Starting off, it’s good to know what makes one plug different from the next.
 The central electrode is normally made up of copper, nickel or chromium, but it can also be made of rare metals such as platinum or iridium, which are more durable and produce a more powerful spark.
 You should check your vehicle’s manufacturer specs, found in your owner’s manual, before upgrading to rare-metal plugs.
+The best spark plug to use is the one that matches the same specifications as the one that came with the engine from the factory.
+The plug needs to not just match the same physical shape, but also the same heat range as original.
+Unless you are an engine tuner, don’t stray beyond what your engine specification demands.

 Removing Old Plugs